oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

-# Bring Your Own Key
+# Bring your own key

 ## Introduction
 A person or process may possess their own keys (which were created with a higher entropy) that they wish to manage with their other keys.
 These externally generated keys can be uploaded to and registered with Oracle Key Vault.
 At the time of use, the key administrator can share the key-ID (the name of a key) with the appropriate DBA.
 Both processes would be isolated from each other to maintain key secrecy.